cmrtdev/b.cmrt.dev/content/posts/unlock-debian-with-tpm2.md

 ## Step 5: More debugging

-The Debian packages website for `forky` (`testing`, which is the version of Debian I am running) [tells me](https://packages.debian.org/search?searchon=contents&keywords=tpm2-tss&mode=path&suite=testing&arch=any) that the only `tpm2-tss` mention is in `libtss2-doc`, which I don't have.
+The Debian packages website for `forky` (currently `testing`, the version of Debian I am running) [tells me](https://packages.debian.org/search?searchon=contents&keywords=tpm2-tss&mode=path&suite=testing&arch=any) that the only `tpm2-tss` mention it can find is in `libtss2-doc`, which I don't have.

 I installed it, but it (obviously) still didn't work[^duh].

-Then I figured out[^rtfm] by inspecting the list of available Dracut modules using `dracut --list-modules`, that our "missing" `tpm2-tss` module is actually available to Dracut:
+I then figured out[^rtfm], by inspecting the list of available Dracut modules using `dracut --list-modules`, that our "missing" `tpm2-tss` module is actually available to Dracut:

 ```text
 # dracut --list-modules | grep tpm2